haberdashPI/vscode-master-key/README.md

 [![Code Style: Google](https://img.shields.io/badge/code%20style-google-blueviolet.png)](https://github.com/google/gts)
 [![Docs](https://img.shields.io/badge/docs-stable-blue.png)](https://haberdashpi.github.io/vscode-master-key)

-Master Key is a tool for becoming a power-user of your [VSCode](https://code.visualstudio.com/) keybindings: get in-context or visual documentation at any time, define modal bindings, record simple keyboard macros, and customize to your heart's content with a powerful TOML-based keybinding specification.
+Master Key is a tool for becoming a power-user of your [VSCode](https://code.visualstudio.com/) keybindings.
+Features include:

-With Master Key it is easy to create keybinding specifications that match your editor style of choice (modal, chorded, etc...) and it comes with pre-existing bindings to get you started.
+- extensive documentation of your bindings (quick pick, visual and text)
+- modal bindings (ala Vim),
+- recording simple keyboard macros
+- a powerful TOML-based keybinding specification
+- learn by example from the pre-existing bindings

-For example, this curated snippet from the Master Key's default bindings defines a VIM-like set of bindings for a count argument and downward motion:
+For example, this curated snippet from the Master Key's Larking preset defines a VIM-like feature to update a count argument along with and downward motion that uses the count argument:

 ```toml
 # front matter...